Close Menu

 Continuing to trade while knowingly insolvent is a breach of your duties as a company director, however, closing your company in the wrong way, particularly one which is detrimental to your creditors, will also see you falling foul of your legal responsibilities as the director of an insolvent company.

-An insolvency practitioner will be able to talk you through the options you have for winding up your business and bringing your company to a close in the best way possible.
+An insolvency practitioner will be able to talk you through the options you have for closing your company and bringing its affairs to a close in the best way possible.

 Jonathan Munnery